abihassen/abihassen.github.io/index.md

 > Well, we’re barely a nation at all anymore, but I’m glad we’re still in space.
 We have to be going some place other than down the toilet.
 >
 > — Octavia E. Butler, (Lauren) Parable of the Sower

->The concept of a single, exclusive, and unchanging ethnic or cultural or other identity is a dangerous piece of brainwashing.
-Human mental identities are not like shoes, of
-which we can only wear one pair at a time.
-We are all multi-dimensional beings.
->
-> — Eric Hobsbawm, Language, Culture, and National Identity

 ### Selected Media and Publications
 * [Interview with me on EFF's "How to Fix the Internet"](https://www.eff.org/deeplinks/2020/11/podcast-episode-your-face-their-database)